orbitmines/ray/README.md

 > [!NOTE]
 > This is still a work in progress.
-See [2024.
-A Universal Language](https://github.com/orbitmines/orbitmines.com/pull/28) for progress on this write-up.
+Relevant progress is documented in this repo and [here](https://github.com/orbitmines/archive/blob/main/projects/Writing%20-%202025.%20A%20Universal%20Language.md)

 ---
 <div align="center">

-# A Universal Language
+# Rays: A Universal Language
 *One Ray to rule them all, One Ray to find them, One Ray to bring them all, and in the darkness bind them.*

 ![header](./docs/header.png)